 This course is a fiction and poetry writing seminar in which creativity and imagination work in tandem with mechanics.
-This course is separated into three units: poetry, short stories, and children's stories.
-Additional areas of focus may include journaling, song writing or drama.
+This course is separated into five units: Introductory biographies, poetry, short stories, children's stories, and journaling.
+Additional areas of focus may include song writing or drama.
 Students will be asked to write and understand the components for each genre.
 Areas of study within short fiction include elements of short stories, fairy tale, and surprise ending.
-Poetry includes elements of poetry, acrostic, free verse, haiku, tanka, cinquain, and rhyming poetry.
-Children's stories include the differences between early, intermediate, and late childhood literature; the incorporation of rhyme, and other poetic elements within a story; and being able to strip a story down to its essential details without sacrificing the elements of plot.
+Poetry includes elements of poetry, and multiple styles of poetic writing.
+Children's stories include the differences between early, intermediate, and late childhood literature; the incorporation of poetic elements within a story; and being able to strip a story down to its essential details without sacrificing the elements of plot.